microsoft/LightGBM/docs/Python-API.md

         Group/query size for dataset
     silent : boolean, optional
         Whether print messages during construction
-    feature_name : list of str
+    feature_name : list of str, or 'auto'
         Feature names
-    categorical_feature : list of str or list of int Categorical features,
+        If 'auto' and data is pandas DataFrame, use data columns name categorical_feature : list of str or int, or 'auto' Categorical features,
         type int represents index,
-        type str represents feature names (need to specify feature_name as well) params : dict, optional
+        type str represents feature names (need to specify feature_name as well) If 'auto' and data is pandas DataFrame, use pandas categorical columns params : dict, optional
         Other parameters
     free_raw_data : Bool